 - What else shouldn’t we do while visiting Morris Island?

 - Sorry to heap on more rules, but here’s a few more we must insist on, for your own good and safety on the beach.
 There aren’t any lifeguards-well, there isn’t anybody at all out there to rescue you if you get in trouble while swimming.
 The interior of the island is covered in cactus, sticker bushes and brambles.
 Even if you’re wearing shoes, any one of these things can ruin your day.
 Also, erosion is changing the shape of the beach quickly, and what used to be dunes is now more like a cliff made of sand.
-Please stay away for these areas.
+Please stay away from these areas.
 They collapse when they want to and if you got covered up by thousands of pounds of sand, its likely we’d never find you…So not bring you down, but if you die, how can we have you on another trip?
+We need money, too, you know.

 - What about bad weather?